javaee/jms-spec/pages/JMSListener5.md

 This page discusses the method annotations on flexible JMS MDBs.

 _These are the latest proposals that were made before work on JMS 2.1 was halted and JSR 368 withdrawn.
-There are retained here as a historical record and in case they prove useful to a future JMS expert group._
+There are retained here as a historical record and in case they prove useful to a future JMS expert group.
+See also the main [JMS 2.1 page](/jms-spec/pages/JMS21)_

 ## Contents